Holiday rentals & lettings in Malaga

-Well worth a visit for airplane enthusiasts and hugely popular among the kids.
+Well worth a visit for airplane enthusiasts and is hugely popular among kids.
 The museum contains aircraft model displays, uniforms and souvenir items from throughout the ages.
 There is even a full commercial aircraft that you can walk around.
 Added bonus – it's free!

 The waterpark Aquavelis is the region’s best, just 25 minutes from Malaga.
 Queues are short, the park is squeaky clean, there are slides for all ages, and the views the park affords over the Axarquia mountains are memorable.

 La Alcazaba is a Moorish fortress from the Islamic era that overlooks the entire city.
 Climb up the ancient stairs to its walls, and once inside, the place just goes on, and on, with multi-layers of pure wonder.
 A top tip from the author, who lives in Malaga – the Alcazaba is free on Sundays after 2pm!

-FAQ: Frequently asked questions about holiday rentals in Malaga
+Information about holiday lettings in Malaga